SimonRice/SRMonthPicker/README.md

 ![Screenshot](/simonrice/SRMonthPicker/raw/master/Doc/screenshot.png)

-This is a native, localised month picker for iOS, licenced under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).
+This is a native, localised month picker for iOS, licensed under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).
 It's meant to mimic the look, feel & behaviour of 2 UI elements on iOS:

 * A monthpicker that appears for an `<input type="month" />` element on iOS Safari
 * A UIDatePicker set to Date-only mode, but without the day element.

 ## Including in your project

 The easiest way by far of including this project is to use [CocoaPods](http://cocoapods.org).
-Once you've got that up & running for your project, simimply add the dependency to your `Podfile`:
+Once you've got that up & running for your project, simply add the dependency to your `Podfile`:

 ```ruby
 platform :ios, "5.0"